I am a serious DIY addict and frugal-living master. I have practiced green and frugal living my entire life and love

 Mold in the Drain Lines

 Both front-loaders and traditional washing machines can develop mold in the drain lines (and in top-loaders above the waterline).
 These can be professionally cleaned out for upwards of $100, or you can use some more economical methods.
 The first is to run an empty load filled with a gallon of vinegar every six months.
 This should clear out all of the molds in your system.
-Like Clorox Washing Machine Cleaner, there are also commercial products that will also clean out your washer and leave it as good as new.
+There are also commercial products that will clean out your washer and leave it as good as new, like Clorox Washing Machine Cleaner.

 How to Keep Your Washer Clean

 Once you have your washer clean, there are a few things you need to do to keep it that way.
 First, leave the lid or door of your washer open after use.
 This will prevent moisture from building up on the inside of the machine.

 Second, always use the correct amount of detergent.
 Too much detergent leaves a film filled with dirt and grime around the machine that mold and mildew can grow on.
 Liquid fabric softeners can do the same thing.
 Switch to dryer sheets if you can.

 My Clothes Got Musty in Storage